mrsilver76/listporter/README.md

 ## 🕰️ Version history

+### 1.0.1 (xx xxxx 2025)
+- Logger now includes OS information to help with troubleshooting across platforms.
+- All fuzzy match clashes during the database build are now logged, not just the first.
+- Supplying an invalid Plex library ID now returns a clear error, instead of crashing.
+- `.m3u` track paths incorrectly prefixed with `file://` or `file-relative://` are now cleaned automatically.
+- Legacy log folders named "Plex Playlist Uploader" and "PlexPU" are no longer deleted.
+- FAQs have been moved to a separate page to reduce clutter in the main README.

 ### 1.0.0 (27 June 2025)
 - 🏁 Declared as the first stable release.
 - Added fuzzy matching logic to improve playlist-to-Plex track matching when exact paths don’t align.